DoribaxThere may be other brand names for this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease or a history of seizures or stroke.
-Tell your doctor if you have ever had an allergic reaction to any other antibiotic.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, any allergies, or a history of seizures or stroke.
+Tell your doctor if you ever had an allergic reaction to any other antibiotic.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.